DeimosTheMisthios/zerodelta/_posts/2023-06-24-elliptic-curves.md

 There may not be a _quick_ way to solve this problem, but it is certainly possible on a case-by-case basis using numerical methods and/or approximation techniques.
 However, if we change the domain of the elliptic curves from $$ \Reals $$ to $$ \Z_p $$ where $$ p > 3 $$ is a prime, the logarithm problem becomes "discrete" and difficult to solve for larger values of $$ p $$.
 Here, $$ \Reals $$ refers to the domain of real numbers and $$ \Z_p $$ is a prime field.

-The duality, that scalar multiplication is "easy" and discrete logarithm is "hard", is the cornerstone of elliptic cryptography.
+The duality, that scalar multiplication is "easy" and discrete logarithm is "hard", is the cornerstone of elliptic curve cryptography.